syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 # Checkbox

 SfTreeView provides support for loading [CheckBox](https://help.syncfusion.com/xamarin/sfcheckbox/getting-started) in each node, and allows users check/uncheck the corresponding node.
-There is no built-in support to enable or disable the check box.
-So, you should add checkbox in the `ItemTemplate` of the `SfTreeView` and bind the `IsChecked` property of the node.
+So, you should add checkbox in the [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) of the `SfTreeView` and bind the [IsChecked](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~IsChecked.html) property of the TreeViewNode.

 ## Working with Checkbox in BoundMode

-Set `ItemTemplateContextType` to Node for bound mode to use check box in SfTreeView.
+When you are populating treeview nodes from [ItemsSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemsSource.html), then you can get or set the checked items by using [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property.

+N> Set [ItemTemplateContextType](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplateContextType.html) as Node to bind the `TreeViewNode.IsChecked` property to CheckBox in `ItemTemplate`.
+To know more about ItemTemplateContextType click [here](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplateContextType.html).

 {% tabs %}
 {% highlight xaml %}